Green-Software-Foundation/patterns/patterns/time-shift.md

 ## Assumptions
-The recurrent Job to be time shifted, has a flexible time window for scheduling, which allows variation on time to reduce (I).
+The CronJob to be time shifted, has a flexible time window for scheduling, which allows variation on time to reduce (I).

 ## Pros & Cons
-- **PRO**: Applications / workloads can benefit from time shifting at the Platform Operating level, without requiring change to their code.
+- **PRO**: CronJob based workloads, can benefit from time shifting at the Platform Operating level, without requiring change to their code.
-- **CON**: Scheduling constraints for batchs or Crons, with several dependencies.
+- **CON**: Scheduling constraints for CronJobs, with several dependencies.